 - It is not the responsibility of the ride leader to ensure that no one gets lost or to track down anyone who is missing at the end of the ride.
-However leaders are encouraged to take reasonable precautions (clear route sheets, regroups at strategic points) to prevent this from happening.
+However, leaders are encouraged to take reasonable precautions (providing a link the route in advance, regroups at strategic points) to prevent this from happening.

-- The ride leader is expected to ride at a pace consistent with the projected average listed or wait at regroups, even if most of the pack rides faster.
+- The ride leader is expected to ride at a pace consistent with the projected average listed, even if most of the group rides faster.

 - If slower riders express a clear willingness to stick with each other and ride by themselves, it is okay for the leader to ride faster.

 - If a rider is injured on a ride, the club insurance policy requires the leader to fill out an incident report.
 Please see the incident report form, with instructions.